How do the above OpenFlows product licenses work with element limits? (feature levels) For example number of pipes, links, inlets, ponds, etc.

 CivilStorm like SewerCAD and SewerGEMS is also licensed by links.
 Gutters, conduits, and channels are all counted.
 Just as SewerGEMS the choice of solver you choose is irrelevant to how the product is licensed.

-StormCAD is licensed by the number of inlets.
-Only catch basins/inlets are counted towards that number.
+StormCAD is licensed by the number of inlets, (the catchbasin element.)
+Only catchbasins are counted towards that number, regardless of whether or not they have an attached catchment.

 PondPack is licensed by the number of ponds in the model.